radcamp/radcamp.github.io/Marseille2020/RAxML_API.md

 be very time consumming.
 Because of that, you can explore RAxML using only SNPs in a PHYLIP format (e.g. anolis.snps.phy) and excluding the invariant sites.
 Using only variable sites should reduce considerably the running time.
-However, branch lenghts can be biased when using only variable sites, especially with high levels of missing data.
+However, branch lengths can be biased when using only variable sites, especially with high levels of missing data.
 See [Leaché et al 2015](https://www.ncbi.nlm.nih.gov/pubmed/26227865) for methods correcting for aquisition bias in RAxML when using SNPs only.